 In addition to assessing the Base Case conditions, the RNA analyzes certain scenarios to test the robustness of the system and the conditions under which needs would arise.

-Attention is given to risks that may give rise to Reliability Needs, including unusually high peak loads and plant retirement notifications.
+Attention is given to risks that may give rise to Reliability Needs, including higher and lower peak loads, Indian Point Plant retirement, zonal capacity at risk, and retirement of all NYCA coal generation.